QCE Ancient History · Units 1–4

 Why It Matters

 Reconstructing the Ancient World is central to QCE Ancient History because it tests your ability to use evidence to build historical knowledge rather than simply memorise facts.
 This unit develops the critical skill of combining different types of evidence — material, written, visual and biological — to construct nuanced pictures of past societies.
-Understanding the limitations of evidence (survival bias, elite bias, incomplete records) is equally important and distinguishes strong responses.
-The case studies from this unit (Pompeii, Egypt, Athens, Rome) provide the evidential foundation for the critical evaluation required in Unit 4.
+Understanding the limitations of evidence (survival bias, elite bias, geographical bias and the silences of the record) is equally important and distinguishes strong responses from surface-level description.
+The case studies from this unit — Pompeii and Herculaneum, Egyptian society under the New Kingdom, Athenian democratic institutions, Roman social hierarchy and religion — provide the evidential foundation for the critical evaluation required in Unit 4, where you will engage with historiographical debates about how to interpret the same evidence.
+Mastering Unit 3 also directly supports the external examination, which typically presents unfamiliar sources and asks you to reconstruct aspects of ancient society under timed conditions.

 Key Concepts